-Validating When Borrowing
+3.3.1 Validating When Borrowing

-A connection can be validated by executing a SQL statement on a connection, when the connection is borrowed from the connection pool.
-The following two connection pool properties are used in conjunction for enabling connection validation:
+A connection can be validated by executing a SQL statement on a connection when the connection is borrowed from the connection pool.
+Two connection pool properties are used in conjunction in order to enable connection validation:

-- setValidateConnectionOnBorrow (boolean): Specifies whether or not connections are validated when the connection is borrowed from the connection pool.
+- setValidateConnectionOnBorrow (boolean) : Specifies whether or not connections are validated when the connection is borrowed from the connection pool.
 The method enables validation for every connection that is borrowed from the pool.
 A value of false means no validation is performed.
-The default value is false. - setSQLForValidateConnection(String): Specifies the SQL statement that is executed on a connection when it is borrowed from the pool.
+The default value is false. - setSQLForValidateConnection (String): Specifies the SQL statement that is executed on a connection when it is borrowed from the pool.

 The setSQLForValidateConnection property is not recommended when using an Oracle JDBC driver.
 UCP performs an internal ping when using an Oracle JDBC driver.
-The mechanism is faster than executing a SQL statement, and is overridden if this property is set.
+The mechanism is faster than executing an SQL statement and is overridden if this property is set.
 Instead, set the setValidateConnectionOnBorrow property to true and do not include the setSQLForValidateConnection property.

 The following example demonstrates validating a connection when borrowing the connection from the pool.
-The example uses the Connector/J JDBC driver from MySQL:
+The example uses Connector/J JDBC driver from MySQL:

 '''

 PoolDataSource pds = PoolDataSourceFactory.getPoolDataSource();

-pds.setConnectionFactoryClassName("com.mysql.cj.jdbc.MysqlDataSource");
+pds.setConnectionFactoryClassName("com.mysql.jdbc.jdbc2.optional.

+MysqlDataSource");

 pds.setURL("jdbc:mysql://host:3306/mysql");

 pds.setUser("<user>");

 pds.setPassword("<password>");

-pds.setValidateConnectionOnBorrow(true);
+pds.setPassword("<password>");

+pds.setSQLForValidateConnectionOnBorrow(true);

 pds.setSQLForValidateConnection("select from mysql.user");

 Connection conn = pds.getConnection();

 '''